cosmos342/pokemon-type1-category/README.md

 Changed input in categorial columns to frequencies.
 Replaced null fields with null frequency. </br>
 Unit normalized the input(input-mean())/std(). </br>
 Changed the input from pandas to np array. </br>
+From 800 input samples seperated 100 as test samples so that they are not exposed to the model while training </br>